 What if I Don't Know Anybody?

 With someone who has never met you, and doesn't have a dire need for your particular specialty- expect it to take 2-6 months for them to start sending referrals.
 You need to build a real relationship, trust them enough to share your heart, and give it time- just pushing a business card and disappearing seldom works.
 You can still make a list- just focus on who is coming into contact with the type of clients who could most benefit from your services.
 HINT: It isn't "everbody."
 If you want to have the greatest impact from your marketing you really need to get clear.
-Check out our free marketing plan 101 training to go deeper into what it takes to effectively market long-term.

 Wait!
 I'm an Introvert